kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 Prepares any resources that may be needed by the gatherer.
 In Hadoop, reusable objects are commonly instantiated only once to protect against long garbage collection pauses.
-This is particularly important with Kiji because long garbage collection pauses can cause MR jobs to fail because various resource timeout or cannot be found.
+This is particularly important with Kiji because long garbage collection pauses can cause MR jobs to fail because various resources timeout or cannot be found.

 Since setup() is an overriden method, we call super.setup() to ensure that all resources are initialized properly.
 If you open resources in setup(), be sure to close them in the corresponding